I recently had my living trust updated after 20 years. Now I regret that I didn't convert the trust to an irrevocable tru...Read more

 Using an Intentionally Defective Grantor Trust to Transfer Assets

-An intentionally defective grantor trust (IDGT) is a common estate planning tool that is used by wealthy families to transfer assets from one generation to the next while achieving significant tax savings.
+An intentionally defective grantor trust (IDGT) is a common estate planning tool.
 IDGTs are especially useful if you have assets that will appreciate significantly over time.

 If you want to avoid gift taxes, you may be able to sell assets to the trust.
 This is usually done in installments through an interest-bearing promissory note.
 When an asset is sold to an IDGT, there are no capital gains taxes because you are selling something to yourself.
 If the assets in the trust gain more in value than the interest rate, then the sale will still benefit the trust overall.
 This strategy works best when interest rates are low.

-To find out if an IDGT is right for you, contact your attorney.
+To find out if an IDGT is right for you, contact a qualified estate planning attorney.
 Find an attorney near you.